 Hello everyone!
 My name is Margaret Huang and I am currently a third year at UCLA, majoring in Psychobiology.
 I dreamed of being a doctor one day, but I had no idea where to start.
 MAPS has given me an excellent opportunity to explore so much within the hospital.
 I was able to observe what different health care personnel do and see different units and departments in the hospital.
 Today, I am focusing on my goal of becoming a physician.
 In my free time, I enjoy exploring foodie places, taking pictures of food, and hanging out with my family and friends.
 As your intern coordinator for next year, I will be responsible for assigning monthly units for volunteers and recruiting new members for the organization (AKA Outreach).
 I am very easy to talk to, so let me know if you have any questions!

 Hi everyone!
-I’m Codi Young, a fourth year majoring in Biology at UCLA.
+I’m Codi Young, a MAPS Intern for 2016-2017.
 I am from the LA area, specifically the San Gabriel Valley (SGV)!
 (It’s a great place for yummy Asian food!)
 Coming to UCLA, I knew I wanted to pursue a career in the health care field, but I was at a loss at where to begin exploring the different career paths.
 Joining MAPS during my first year has been a complete eye-opener: I was able to observe different health care professionals, explore the different units in a hospital, and observe interactions between staff and patients.
 From MAPS, I discovered and developed my interest in Medicine and Public Health.
 As your intern coordinator for next year, I will be in charge of communications – I answer all emails, update the MAPS website, and plan general meetings and training sessions.
 Feel free to email us at email@example.com – we are always happy to help you!

 Hi!
 My name is Jenna Fox, and I am one of the MAPS interns for 2016-2017.
 I lead the MAPS branch at Santa Monica Hospital, as well as the Fall Ambassador Program at Ronald Reagan.
 My decision to join MAPS during my 2nd year at UCLA has proven to be eye-opening, and has greatly shaped my career aspirations.
 When I started college, I was interested in the healthcare field, but I was unsure of which career path I wanted to take.
 I was initially drawn to MAPS because it allows volunteers to observe patients and shadow physicians in so many parts of the hospital.
 Now that I am a senior, I can attest that MAPS has provided me with incomparable knowledge about the numerous healthcare professions, and has even allowed me to make connections with professionals in my field of interest.
 As an intern, I’m looking forward to expanding our team in Santa Monica and adding new members to our Fall Ambassador Program.
 In my free time, I love exploring new places in LA and spending time with friends and family.